 Does Angelica Look Like Hemlock?

 Only in passing.
 The leaves are larger and sweet smelling.
 What it does resemble closely in size and shape is cow parsnip, but the scent is much different.
-Angelica will not give you a phototoxin rash from handling it.
+Angelica can also give you a phototoxin rash from handling it if the sap gets on your skin.

 When to Harvest